cloudfoundry/cc-api-v3-style-guide/README.md

 ### Currently

-Associations are sometimes created by setting a `relationship_guid:` field on one of the resources.
+Associations are sometimes created by setting a `relationship_guid` field on one of the resources.

 * For example, `POST /v3/apps { "space_guid": "abc" }` creates an app associated to a space.